Johboh/ConnectionHelper/README.md

 # ConnectionHelper
-A small Arduino library for setting up WiFi and OTA (Over The Air)
+A small utility library for setting up WiFi and OTA (Over The Air)

+I found myself repeating the WiFI and OTA setup in all my projects so I made a reusable library for it.